Myvar/icos-dev/docs.md

 Instead of ``{{foo}}`` do ``{{{foo}}}`` that's 3 Brackets, and it will work.

 ### How to use Cookies
-To add your Cookie to the ``HttpResponce.Cookies`` to create your Cookie.
-After that, your Cookie will be present in ``HttpRequest.Cookies``.
+Add your Cookie to the ``HttpResponce.Cookies`` dictionary, after that your Cookie will be present in the HTTP Response headers.

 ### How to add ``Access-Control-Allow-Origin`` header